thanhpp/zola/README.md

 ### Services
 1. Lạc Long Quân - Manage users, posts
    1. [Postman](docs/Zola.postman_collection.json)
-2. Âu Cơ - Manage chats, messages
+2. Âu Cơ - Manage chats, messages,...

 ### Relations
 - Users can only **block diary** from each other if they were a friend